ICRC convoy drives freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, February 13.
-A convoy of five passenger cars and one truck of the International Committee of the Red Cross (ICRC) has driven along the Lachin-Khankendi road without any issues this morning, Trend reports from the scene.
+SHUSHA, Azerbaijan, February 18.
+A convoy of 6 passenger cars and one truck of the International Committee of the Red Cross (ICRC) has driven along the Lachin-Khankendi road, passing near Shusha, without any issues, Trend reports from the scene.

+The convoy moved from Lachin to Khankendi city in the morning hours.

 This once again proves that humanitarian vehicles can pass freely through the protest area, there are no obstacles for them.